emmercm/igir/docs/usage/best-practices.md

 **Pick a ROM merge type intentionally.**

-Igir will produce full non-merged sets by default for the highest level of compatability.
+Igir will produce full non-merged sets by default for the highest level of compatibility.
 However, you should understand the difference between the supported [merge types](../usage/arcade.md#rom-set-merge-types) and choose one that best suits your needs.

 ## Advanced